Welcome to 2018 AT Congress ®

 July 29th to August 4th, 2018

-We are thrilled to have over 300 AT teachers/trainees signed-up for the Congress so far!
+We are thrilled to have over 425 AT teachers/trainees signed-up for the Congress so far!
 Continue to check out the website as we are frequently updating with new information.
 The 11th International Alexander Technique Congress® is taking place in Chicago at Loyola University, Lake Shore Campus.
-It is a wonderful venue and the Congress continues to grow into an exciting event not to be missed!
+It is a beautiful venue, and the Congress continues to grow into an exciting event that you don’t want to miss!

-With this year’s theme focussing on Advancing Global Perspective: Making New Connections with Science, Performance and Education.
+With this year’s theme focusing on Advancing Global Perspective: Making New Connections with Science, Performance, and Education.
 We are thrilled to announce a few of our Keynote speakers.

 Dr. Norman Doidge, who wrote the ‘The Brain that Changes Itself’ and the ‘The Brain’s Way of Healing’, will be joining us for a 3-hour presentation.
 His research in the field of neuroplasticity and his insights into the body, brain, mind connection will be stimulating and challenging.
 A real “wake-up call” for innovation.